Who can get a secured loan?

 Disadvantages of secured loans

-- Your property could be at risk if you don’t continue to make payments on time.
+- You coud be at risk of losing your home if you don’t continue to make payments on time.

 - Early repayment penalties could increase the cost of the loan.